 This session helps attendees craft messages for their policy issue into one succinct message for the community they are working in.
 Attendees will complete a message box activity, practice storytelling, and role-play pitching these messages to potential coalition members and decision makers.

 The length of each training will vary.
-Typically, our trainings last one to four hours.
+Typically, our community organizing trainings last two to four hours.
+Often our policy trainings last one hour.

 Because these sessions are tailored to your community, we need at least 30 days’ notice to plan a session.